-The Environmental Screening Process applies to all projects listed in sections 3 and 4 of the Electricity Projects Regulation.
+The Environmental Screening Process applies to all projects listed in sections 9 and 10 of the Comprehensive EA Projects Regulation.
 For the purpose of this Guide, these projects are referred to as Category B projects (see Chart 1).
 The Environmental Screening Process also applies to some modifications to electricity projects.
+Where a project is subject to the Class EA for Waterpower Projects or the Class EA for Transmission Projects, the proponent must proceed in accordance with the applicable Class EA instead of the Environmental Screening Process.

 This section of the Guide provides an overview of the Environmental Screening Process and some guidance to proponents in meeting its requirements.
 The Environmental Screening Process itself is found in Part B of the Guide.
-Proponents who wish to pursue the screening exemption provided for in section 3(4) or 4 of the Electricity Projects Regulation are legally required to comply with the provisions of the Environmental Screening Process.
+For a project to be exempt from the EAA under section 12 of the Comprehensive EA Projects Regulation, the provisions of the Environmental Screening Process must be complied with.
 Proponents can contact the EA Coordinator at the appropriate Regional Office of MECP for guidance and advice on the requirements of the Environmental Screening Process (see Appendix A for contact information for MECP's Regional Offices).